 Consider the key funnel stages, platform performance data, and your overall priorities.

-Remember: Your budget distribution should reflect your current business priorities — whether that’s brand building, lead generation, or conversion optimization.
+Remember: Your budget should be distributed according to your current business priorities, such as brand building, lead generation, or conversion optimization.

 6. Define KPIs and Success Metrics